 Yes.
-We believe Congress should take action to implement this new plan.
+We believe Congress should take action to implement this new Plan.
 First, the changes we propose are far-reaching and transformational.
-Ultimately, the public must decide how much safety they want in order to avoid taxpayer bailouts and what cost they are willing to pay for that safety.
+Ultimately, the public must decide how much safety they want in order to avoid a taxpayer bailout and what cost they are willing to pay for that safety.
 Congress is the appropriate body to make that determination on behalf of its constituents, rather than regulators.
-Second, some aspects of the plan, such as calling on the Treasury Secretary to certify that banks are no longer TBTF and implementing the new shadow banking tax would require new legislation.
-Finally, we support codifying the new capital standards in law to make them hard to change.
+Second, some aspects of the Plan, such as calling on the Treasury Secretary to certify that banks are no longer TBTF and implementing the new shadow banking tax, would require new legislation.
+Finally, we support codifying the new capital standards into law to make them hard to change.